ShubhKanodia/shrinkr/README.md

 NEXT_PUBLIC_HOST=https://your-domain.com
 ```

-## 🤝 Contributing

-We welcome contributions!
-Please feel free to submit a Pull Request.

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## 📝 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.